Our key environmental figures

 0.38

-2 Long distance rail travel with Deutsche Bahn and ÖBB climate-neutral due to green electricity procurement.
+1 Long distance rail travel with Deutsche Bahn and Austrian railways (ÖBB) is based on green electricity and does not generate GHG emissions.

 Notes on the environmental indicators:

-The latest conversion factors of the Greenhouse Gas Protocol (GHG) and the Association for Environmental Management and Sustainability in Financial Institutions (VfU) are used to calculate Group wide CO2 emissions.
+Internationally recognised conversion factors such as the Greenhouse Gas Protocol (GHG), the Association for Environmental Management and Sustainability in Financial Institutions (VfU) and the International Energy Agency (IEA) are used to calculate Group-wide GHG emissions.
 Where possible, individual conversion factors, e.g. for company cars, are used.
-A market-based approach is used to calculate Scope 2 emissions from electricity consumption, taking into account that in 2022 a share of 70,5 % will come from renewable energy sources and will be calculated as emission-free.
-For the remaining electricity consumption, country-specific conversion factors from the GHG Protocol were used, derived from the average local electricity mix.
+A market-based approach is used to calculate Scope 2 emissions from electricity consumption, taking into account that in 2023 a share of 79.2 % stemmed from renewable energy sources and was be calculated as emission-free.
+For the remaining electricity consumption, country-specific conversion factors from IEA were used, derived from the average local electricity mix.

 Sources of Greenhouse gas emissions: